Riding the Trend or Protecting Profits | iQIYI Inc. (IQ)

-iQIYI Inc. (NASDAQ:IQ) went up by 3.06% from its latest closing price compared to the recent 1-year high of $10.61.
-The company’s stock price has collected 3.06% of gains in the last five trading sessions.
+iQIYI Inc. (NASDAQ:IQ) went down by -3.75% from its latest closing price compared to the recent 1-year high of $10.61.
+The company’s stock price has collected -8.42% of loss in the last five trading sessions.
 The Wall Street Journal reported on 03/28/21 that Ex-Tiger Asia Founder Triggers $30 Billion in Large Stocks Sales

 Is It Worth Investing in iQIYI Inc. (NASDAQ :IQ) Right Now?